1. Based on the cubes or number of sticks shown, can you tell what number is shown. Count by tens and then ones.

 21. What time is shown on the clock

-23. How many edges does a hexagon have?
+23. How many edges does a pentagon have?

-24. Sally and Ben were asked to wait inside the house.
-Who followed the direction correctly?
+24. Sally and Ben were asked to meet their teacher next to the rock.
+The path they took is shown.
+Who followed the directions correctly?

 Ben